Minturn upholds mikvah decision at crowded meeting

 Planning commission upholds staff interpretation of town code

-Before a packed town hall in Minturn on Tuesday night, the town planning commission heard arguments, and a whole lot more, regarding a recent decision allowing a bathing house known as a mikvah to be built in the historic mining town.
+Before a packed town hall in Minturn, the town planning commission heard arguments, and a whole lot more, regarding a recent decision which considers a bathing house known as a mikvah to be allowable in the Old Town Character Area 100 Block Commercial Zone District.

 The planning commission, after receiving an appeal from local resident Kelly Toon, called the special meeting to review Planning Director Scot Hunn’s August decision saying the mikvah is allowable in the Old Town Character Area 100 Block Commercial Zone District.